Contact Dr Liang Yang

 J. Xing, MSc, 2020, CFD modelling oil spill response under fast current.

-L. Balazi, MSc, 2020, Massively parallel simulation of Navier-Stokes-Brinkman system on grayscale Micro-CT images.
+L. Balazi, MSc, 2020, Massively parallel simulation of Navier-Stokes-Brinkman system on grayscale Micro-CT images, joint supervision with Total Geosciences Research Centre.

 L. Abadie, MSc, 2020, Pitch and heave motion for thrust generation at low Reynolds numbers.